 7. The Boyfriend Project

 The Boyfriend Project is another African-American urban fiction with steamy romance.
 The book starts with a woman named Samantha Brooks getting ready with her sister.
 Her sister is reading to her a date someone’s typing about on Twitter that’s gone wrong.
-In her mind, she was supposed to have a date at that same restaurant tonight.
+In her mind, she was supposed to have a date at that same restaurant that night.

 It’s funny because he’s a creep and deserved it.
 They all walk out and become friends.
 Someone records this, and it pops up on social media.
-So it follows Somaya to her job.
+So, it follows Somaya to her job.
 She’s known as the girl that went off, and she doesn’t want people to think of her like that.
 But it happened, and it’s already out there anyway.
 She forms a bond with these two women, and they become friends.

 They decide to make a boyfriend pact so that they can take time away from guys, work on themselves, and find new hobbies, whatever that may be.
 Then she meets a guy at work who’s not all he says he is.
 It turns out he’s undercover for the FBI because there’s some fishy stuff going down at her job, and she doesn’t know any of this.
 They end up falling in love at first.